|

 Amid

-On city living body, for you the enemy erected.
+ruins, this wall, like monument of scorn On city living body, for you the enemy erected.

 Hear, in the Bruhl's palace the guards now are changing;